micow980/Dog-Adoption-Project/README.md

     ```

 Ensure your EC2 instance has the necessary IAM roles attached and has network access to both S3 and Redshift.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.